developmentseed/slickformer/awsvm/README.md

 ## Currrently manual steps

-Some steps are best accomplished manually, until we have a better workstation deployment system).
+Some steps are best accomplished manually, until we have a better workstation deployment system.

 `git config --global -e` to edit your global config file.
 Copy your user configuration file from you local machine and paste into the vm's git configuration file.